-PSCAA implements the U.S. Environmental Protection Agency's EPA's Air Operating Permit (AOP) program, also known as "Title V," through Regulation 1, Article 7.
-This program defines a "major source" of air pollutants as a stationary source that has the potential to emit 10 tons or more per year of any single HAP, 25 tons or more per year of any combination of HAPs, or 100 tons or more per year of any other air pollutant subject to regulation.
+PSCAA implements the US Environmental Protection Agency's (EPA's) Air Operating Permit (AOP) program, also known as "Title V," through Regulation 1, Article 7.
+This program defines a "major source"

-The Facility is a major source under PSCAA's AOP program.
-An initial AOP application was submitted to PSCAA in June 2023.
+of air pollutants as a stationary source that has the potential to emit 10 tons or more per year of any single HAP, 25 tons or more per year of any combination of HAPs, or 100 tons or more per year of any other air pollutant subject to regulation.
+As a result of potential styrene emissions being expected to exceed 10 tpy, the Facility will be a major source under PSCAA's AOP program.
+Table 3 below presents the individual and total potential HAP emissions from the Facility.
+An initial AOP application will be submitted within 1 year of commencing operations, in accordance with WAC 173-401.